richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 Some RFCs standardize the results of community deliberations about statements of principle or conclusions about what is the best way to perform some operations or IETF process function.
-These RFCs form the specification has been adopted as a BCP, it is given the additional label "BCPxxx", but it keeps its RFC number and its place in the RFC series. (see {{sec5}})
+These RFCs form the specification has been adopted as a Best Current Practice (BCP) , it is given the additional label "BCPxxx", but it keeps its RFC number and its place in the RFC series. (see {{sec5}})